 We all do it.

 The game or practice starts and our focus, vision, and attention become a tiny beam pointed directly at our child.
 The rest of the world fades off into a comical blur and our child becomes razor sharp.
-This “hyper focus” of putting your own child under a microscope while watching them play sports is very normal.
+This “hyper focus” while watching them play sports is very normal.
 But we are missing the big picture and it can be detrimental to their success.
-And this story I’m about to tell you is a critical reminder for all sports parents, especially when their child is trying to make a team.
-Because being able to see the bigger picture is what ultimately makes a good sport parent.

 My 10-year old nephew recently attended tryouts for a very competitive soccer club, one of the best in country.
 He was trying out for the age level above his.